 When employers fail to properly compensate workers, they may open themselves up to legal action.
 Among the numerous benefits of working with a wage and hour attorney, a lawyer can help determine if you should file a lawsuit or administrative claim.

 Employees fall into one of two classifications under the FLSA – exempt and non-exempt.
 Exempt workers are not required to be paid overtime.
-These workers are typically in executive positions, administrative positions, computer software employees, and outside sales roles in salaried positions that pay at least $684 per week ($844 per week after July 1, 2024).
+These workers are typically in executive positions, administrative positions, computer software employees, and outside sales roles in salaried positions that pay at least $684 per week (*the minimum salary requirement was due to increase to $844 per week as of July 1, 2024 but see below for an update on these changes).

 Non-exempt workers must be paid overtime.
 Workers in fields like manufacturing, construction, restaurant service, nursing, and childcare may be entitled to overtime pay.
 This means they must be paid at least 1.5 times their normal pay rate for every overtime hour worked.